This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 What dishes can you enjoy with this pear cake?

 Anything and everything.
-It is the perfect end of a meal, may it be on a weeknight or weekend.
+It is the perfect end of a meal, whether on a weeknight or weekend.

 Variations and Substitutions